mcagov/beacons/terraform/trello-lambda/README.md

   https://trello.com/app-key

-and then discover the unique id of the column within the baord you would like to create cards by:
+and then discover the unique id of the column within the board you would like to create cards by:

   https://api.trello.com/1/boards/board-id/lists?key=your-key&token=your-token